maxperutzlabs-ms/perutz-ms-contaminants/README.md

 ## Repository Structure

-- **/archive:** This directory contains previous versions of the contaminants file.
+- **/archive**: This directory contains previous versions of the contaminants file that are not part of the Git version history.
 - **contaminants_YYYY_NN.fasta:** The main contaminants file used in current projects of the MS facility.
 The file is named according to the convention `contaminants_YEAR_NUMBER.fasta`, where YEAR represents the current year, and NUMBER is a running index with two digits reset to 1 each year.
 The UniProt `UniqueIdentifiers` of FASTA entries are prefixed with **contam_** to indicate that they originate from a contaminants FASTA file.
     - For example, `>sp|P13646|K1C13_HUMAN` becomes `>sp|contam_P13646|K1C13_HUMAN`.
 - **contaminants_notag_YYYY_NN.fasta:** Identical to the main contaminants file, with the sole distinction that the `UniqueIdentifier` of each entry is not prefixed with the **contam_** tag.